What's up with FluMist?

 FluMist is intended for healthy people between the ages of 2 and 49 who are not pregnant.
 The flu shot, containing the dead flu vaccine, is intended for children between 6 and 23 months, adults over 50, women in their second or third trimester, or anyone with a compromised immune system or chronic condition.
 An important additional point is that people with compromised immune systems should avoid close contact with FluMist receivers because they could develop symptoms from exposure to the weakened virus.
 This precaution could be the instruction to avoid "this and that (yadda, yadda)" that you referred to in your question.

 In order for either flu vaccine to be effective, you need to get vaccinated before the flu season peaks, which in the U.S. is usually between December and March.
-If taken by this time, studies show that FluMist is 86 to 97 percent effective at preventing the flu.

 The FluMist website gives an extensive listing of who should and should not receive this form of vaccination.
 Some who should not are those who:

 - have an allergy or history of allergic reaction to chicken eggs or egg products

 - are a child or adolescent who regularly takes aspirin, or products containing aspirin

 - have a known or suspected immune deficiency disease

 You can also find more information on flu vaccinations at the Advisory Committee for Immunization Practices (ACIP) website.
 Finally, if you still have questions about how to best vaccinate yourself for flu this year, or whether you want to go that route at all, you can make an appointment with your health care provider to discuss your particular situation.
 Columbia students can make an appointment with Medical Services (Morningside) or the Student Health Service (CUMC).
 Columbia students, faculty, and staff at the Morningside campus can also receive free flu shots through Medical Services.

 Hopefully this cleared up some of the mist enshrouding FluMist.
 Stay healthy!